Joshua Rosenberg, Ph.D.

 Kellogg, S., Jiang, S., Moore, R., & Rosenberg, J. M. (2021, August).
 A LASER Focus on Understanding and Improving STEM Education.
 Partnerships for Expanding STEM Education Research in STEM (AERA & ICPSR). https://github.com/laser-institute/aera-workshop

-Select Outreach and Community Engagement
+Outreach and Community Engagement (Selected)

 Rosenberg, J. M. (2021, August).
 Tools and Strategies to Work with Data in the Science Classroom.
 Knox County Schools District Learning Day. https://bit.ly/kcs-dld